 9. Birmingham Science Museum

-The award-winning Birmingham Science Museum is among Birmingham’s most intresting places to visit.
+The award-winning Birmingham Science Museum is among Birmingham’s most interesting places to visit.

 9.1.
 Location